mcp.lakesideai.dev

 • provenance by defaultPROV-Agent graph, OpenMDAO recorder .sql, N2 HTML, decisions log

-• plots ship with factoriesplanform / lift / von-mises for OAS; station properties for pyCycle
+• plots ship with factoriesplanform / lift / von-mises for OAS; station properties for pyCycle; segment energy / mass breakdown for evt

 • export to Pythonomd-cli export emits a standalone OpenMDAO script for deep debugging